-Total number of references: 57
+Total number of references: 28

-Competing interests: None Contributorship: All authors contributed equally Acknowledgements: None Funding info: None Ethical approval information: Not applicable.
+Competing interests: None Contributorship: MGW manuscript conception.
+MGW, JHH, JR, NP, FH and SS wrote first draft.
+All authors edited and approved final document.
+Acknowledgements: None Funding info: None Ethical approval information: Not applicable.
 Data sharing statement: There are no data in this work

 Abstract

-Severe acute respiratory syndrome coronavirus-2 (SARS-Cov-2) is the causative virus responsible for the COVID-19 pandemic.
+Background: Severe acute respiratory syndrome coronavirus-2 (SARS-Cov-2) is the causative virus responsible for the COVID-19 pandemic.
 This pandemic has necessitated that all professional and elite sport is either suspended, postponed or cancelled altogether to minimise the risk of viral spread.
-As infection rates drop, countries are easing quarantine restrictions and the question of how athletes can safely resume competitive sport is being asked.
-Given the rapidly evolving knowledge base about the virus, governmental and public health recommendations continue to change and the precise answers to these highly relevant queries regarding sports safety are fraught with complexities and nuances.
-Return-to-play (RTP) decisions are especially difficult for professional athletes, on the suspicion that the virus could result in significant cardiorespiratory compromise in a minority of afflicted athletes.
-We aim to provide sport and exercise medicine physicians with practical recommendations on how to medically support their athletes in returning to intensive training and competitive sport during the COVID-19 pandemic.
-Pertinent questions we seek to address are; 1) medical decision making to support a safe RTP with a focus on the cardiorespiratory system, 2) minimising infection risk upon RTP, and 3) minimising injury risk upon RTP.
+As infection rates drop and quarantine restrictions are lifted, the question how athletes can safely resume competitive sport is being asked.
+Given the rapidly evolving knowledge base about the virus, and changing governmental and public health recommendations , a precise answer to this question is fraught with complexity and nuance.

+Problem: Without robust data to inform policy, return-to-play (RTP) decisions are especially difficult for elite athletes on the suspicion that the COVID-19 virus could result in significant cardiorespiratory compromise in a minority of afflicted athletes.
+There are now consistent reports of athletes reporting persistent and residual symptoms many weeks to months after initial COVID-19 infection.
+These symptoms include cough, tachycardia, and extreme fatigue.

+Aim: To support safe return to play, we provide sport and exercise medicine physicians with practical recommendations on how to exclude cardiorespiratory complications of COVID-19 in elite athletes who place high demand on their cardiorespiratory system.
 As new evidence emerges, guidance for a safe return to sport should be updated.

 Introduction

 Severe acute respiratory syndrome coronavirus-2 (SARS-Cov-2) is the causative virus responsible for the COVID-19 pandemic.
 The COVID-19 pandemic has necessitated that all professional sport is either suspended, postponed or cancelled altogether to minimise the risk of viral spread.
+As infection rates drop and quarantine restrictions are lifted, questions are being asked of how athletes can safely resume competitive sport.
+Given the rapidly evolving knowledge base about the virus, and changing governmental and public health recommendations (1), precise answers to this highly relevant question is fraught with complexity and nuance (2).
+Without robust data to inform policy, return-to-play decisions are especially difficult for elite athletes, on the suspicion that the COVID-19 virus could result in significant cardiorespiratory compromise in a minority of afflicted athletes.
+There are now consistent reports that COVID-19 positive athletes may present persistent and residual symptoms many weeks to months after initial infection; including cough, tachycardia, and extreme fatigue.

-Return-to-play (RTP) decisions are especially difficult for professional athletes, on the suspicion that the virus could result in significant cardiorespiratory compromise in a minority.
-Rather, it aims to provide sport and exercise medicine (SEM) physicians with practical recommendations on how to medically support their athletes in returning to intensive training and competitive sport.
+To support safe return to play, we provide sport and exercise medicine physicians with practical recommendations on how to exclude cardiorespiratory complications of COVID-19 in elite athletes who place high demand on their cardiorespiratory system.
 Given our rapidly emerging understanding of COVID-19, these recommendations are subject to adjustments as new evidence becomes available.
-Pertinent questions we seek to address are; 1) medical decision making to support a safe RTP with a focus on the cardiorespiratory system, 2) minimising infection risk upon RTP, and 3) minimising injury risk upon RTP.

-1) Medical decision making to support RTP

-Cardiology
+Cardiac System